 - 250 grams (8 3/4 ounces, about 2 scant cups; see note) buckwheat flour

-- 2 teaspoons speculoos spice mix (mine is from the wonderful Épicerie de Bruno and contains Ceylan cinnamon, aniseed, star anise, ginger, mace, coriander, and allspice) or pumpkin pie spice mix
+- 2 teaspoons speculoos spice mix -- mine contains cinnamon (I use fresh cinnamon from Cinnamon Hill), aniseed, star anise, ginger, mace, coriander, and allspice -- or pumpkin pie spice mix

 - 1/2 teaspoon fine sea salt